shaniquah/shaniquah/README.md

 📫 Feel free to reach out to me via [email](or.setuke@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/otshepeng-setuke/).

-I am actively seeking opportunities to contribute to a dynamic team and further develop my skills as a software engineer.
-If you have any projects or collaboration opportunities, don't hesitate to reach out!

 Thank you for visiting my GitHub profile.
 Let's connect and create something amazing together!